 The Umbrella Cooperation between RWTH Aachen University, Forschungszentrum Jülich, and the Technion – Israel Institute of Technology – was established in 1983.
-The partners signed a cooperation agreement with the aim “to strengthen the cooperation in science and technology.”
+The partners signed a cooperation agreement with the aim “to strengthen collaboration in science and technology.”

 This strategic partnership is considered a major driver of high-impact cross-border research.
 The Technion in Haifa is Israel’s oldest university.
 Among its 610 faculty members, there are three Nobel laureates.

 All three partners are considered to be excellent research institutions and therefore the exchange under the Umbrella collaboration has been highly fruitful on an academic and personal level.
-In order to promote the aims of Umbrella partnership, different tools have been established, such as symposia and project funding:
+In order to promote the aims of the Umbrella partnership, different initiatives have been put in place, such as symposia and the Umbrella Award.

 |2015||Haifa||Biomaterials and Biohybrids from Basic Research to Medical Applications|

 Since 2018 the newly created Umbrella Award, worth 5,000 euros, has been established as a new measure to support excellent and outstanding researchers.
-The Umbrella Award is presented to one scientist of each institution who works in the annual symposium’s respective key topic.
+Each year, the Umbrella Award is presented to three researchers, that is, one researcher from each institution who is an expert in the annual symposium’s respective key topic.